-7. ILLNESS OR MISADVENTURE ON THE DAY OF A NON-AP ASSESSMENT TASK Use Illness or Misadventure Appeal form
+6. ILLNESS OR MISADVENTURE ON THE DAY OF A NON-AP ASSESSMENT TASK Use Illness or Misadventure Appeal form

-If a student feels well enough to do a task, but believes that circumstances occurring immediately prior to the day or on the day of an assessment task may have diminished their performance, they should inform the relevant KLA Head Teacher prior to the task.
+If a student believes that circumstances occurring immediately prior to the day or on the day of an assessment task may have diminished their performance, they should inform the relevant KLA Head Teacher prior to the task.
 Students may complete an Illness or Misadventure Appeal form and hand it to the HT Stage 6 with the appropriate documentation.

+For illness information provided must:

-For medical reasons a student must use the CTHS Medical Certificate proforma as documentation.
-Illness or Misadventure Forms must be submitted on the day of the assessment task or on the first day of return to school following the assessment task to the Head Teacher Stage 6.
+- Be current and specified to the date and time of the task/ examination, - Provide contemporary evidence of the illness, as observed by the attending medical professional - Provide the date of onset of the illness - · Clearly outlines the impact experienced by the student at the time of attempting the task/ examination - Any and all other dates of consultation in relation to the illness - Submitted via a CTHS Illness or Misadventure Forms and CTHS Medical Certificate proforma - Submitted on the day of the assessment task or on the first day of return to school following the assessment task to the Head Teacher Stage 6.
 No Illness or Misadventure Appeal will be considered after results of the assessment task have been distributed to students.

-Note: A copy of the Medical Certificate must also be provided to the student window.
+A copy of the Medical Certificate must also be provided to the student window.